Principal Investigator

 Graduate Students

-is a doctoral candidate in the School of Education.
-She is
+Garcia is a doctoral candidate in the School of

-observing teachers’ affect.
-Within the CARE Lab, she helps
+students by observing teachers’ affect.
+Within the CARE Lab, she

-administer literacy assessments to students, assists in video
+helps administer literacy assessments to students, assists in

-duration of student productivity using video observations.
-When
+and duration of student productivity using video observations.

 trying out new coffee shops!